 Without Rodeo Ben and those famous stitched W's, country music style might look a whole lot different.

-Today, Rodeo Ben’s designs can be found in the Pro-Rodeo Hall of Fame, the Gene Autry Western Heritage Museum and on cowboys and cowgirls everywhere.
+Today, Rodeo Ben's designs are in the Pro-Rodeo Hall of Fame, the Gene Autry Western Heritage Museum, and worn by cowboys and cowgirls everywhere.

 Now Watch: 10 Legendary Instruments of Country Music

 Enjoy all things country?